aliciajocelyn/Portfolio-Alicia/README.md

 # Projects
 ### <span style="color:blue">Bank Customer Churn Prediction</span>
-_Model Deployment Course Midterm Exam_
+_Model Deployment Course Midterm Exam_ [Project Link](https://github.com/aliciajocelyn/Bank-Customer-Churn-Prediction)

-Developed a customer churn model using SMOTE for class imbalance and implemented Object-Oriented Programming (OOP) principles.
-Deployed the model with a user-friendly interface via Streamlit.
+This project is part of my Midterm Exam for the Model Deployment Course.
+The goal is to develop a predictive model that accurately identifies customers who are likely to churn based on their attributes.
+By doing so, the bank can implement targeted strategies to retain customers, reduce churn rates, and improve overall customer satisfaction.
+I developed a customer churn model using SMOTE to address class imbalance and implemented Object-Oriented Programming (OOP) principles.
+After training and selecting the best model, we deployed it with a user-friendly interface via Streamlit.

 ### <span style="color:blue">Bank Customer Deposit Prediction</span>
-_Model Deployment Course Final Exam_
+_Model Deployment Course Final Exam_ [Project Link](https://github.com/aliciajocelyn/Bank-Deposit-Prediction)

-Built a deposit prediction model and deployed it using FastAPI, creating a scalable API for real-time predictions.
-Hyperparameter tuning was applied to optimize model accuracy.
+A bank is experiencing revenue decline due to many clients not investing in long-term deposits.
+To tackle this, the bank aims to identify customers likely to subscribe to these deposits.
+I will use machine learning techniques to build a predictive model that forecasts which customers are most likely to engage, enabling targeted marketing strategies.
+The application will be deployed using FastAPI for my Model Deployment class final exam in the 4th semester.

 ### <span style="color:blue">AMAZON and CISCO Stock Price Forecasting</span>
 _Deep Learning Course Final Exam_ [Project Link](https://github.com/aliciajocelyn/LSTM-Stock-Prediction)